About this author Rev. Dr Nancy Ash, DD, PhD

 Follow your heart.
 As I always say: "Follow your heart-of-hearts."
 What is a heart-of-hearts?
 Your SOUL.
 Your Divine Essence.
 Your God-ness, Higher Self or Buddha Nature.
 Whatever you're comfortable calling IT.

-Free online guided meditations w/Rev Nancy (from her radio shows)
+Free guided meditations w/Rev Nancy ARCHIVED radio shows

 Types of Meditation Methods